 The review process itself has several steps depending on whether the contemplated action is a merit increase or promotion.
-These are: review by department colleagues; the Chair, the Dean; a Senate ad hoc committee (in the case of promotions to tenure, advancement to Above Scale, or other files at the discretion of the Committee on Academic Personnel or the Chancellor); the Academic Senate Committee on Academic Personnel (CAP);, the Vice Provost for Academic Personnel and the Executive Vice Chancellor & Provost.
-Final authority for appointments and most review decisions resides with the Chancellor.
-The Dean will have access to the redacted (i.e, identities removed) ad hoc committee's report before writing the Dean's recommendation.
+These are: review by department colleagues; the Chair, the Dean; a Senate ad hoc committee (at the discretion of the Vice Provost for Academic Personnel, Committee on Academic Personnel, Executive Vice Chancellor and Provost or the Chancellor); the Academic Senate Committee on Academic Personnel (CAP); the Vice Provost for Academic Personnel (VPAP), Executive Vice Chancellor & Provost (EVCP) and the Chancellor.
+For final authority on review actions, see the Delegation of Authority Chart on the Academic Personnel (APO) website.
 The general purpose of such a stratified and diversified review process is to provide the maximum input, to contribute to a campus-wide perspective on academic performance, and to protect the candidate from narrowly biased views and decision-making.